William Bentvena

-William "Billy Batts" Bentvena (January 19, 1921 – June 11, 1970), also known as William Devino, was an Italian-American mobster with the Gambino crime family who was a longtime friend of John Gotti in the 1960s.
+William "Billy Batts" Bentvena (February 22, 1933 – June 11, 1970), also known as William Devino, was an American mobster with the Gambino crime family who was a longtime friend of John Gotti in the 1960s.
 After spending six years in prison for narcotics trafficking, Bentvena was murdered by Lucchese crime family associate Tommy DeSimone, with the help of fellow Lucchese associates James Burke and Henry Hill.

 Life

-Born in Brooklyn on January 19, 1921, little is known about Bentvena's early life other than that he grew up in the same area as DeSimone and Hill.
-In 1959, Bentvena became an associate with the Gambino crime family and in 1961 became a full member, or made man.
+Born in Manhattan as the second child out of four to a first generation Sicilian Italian-American father and an Irish immigrant mother on February 22, 1933, little is known about Bentvena's early life other than that he grew up in the same area in Brooklyn as DeSimone and Hill.
+By 1940, Bentvena and his family had moved to the Arverne, Queens.

+In September 1958, Bentvena married Queens-born Patricia McGovern in Union City, New Jersey.
+In 1959, Bentvena became an associate with the Gambino crime family and in 1961 became a full member.
 Bentvena was a protégé street soldier for Carmine Fatico.